 The mousse keeps really well.
 Prepare up to 2 days ahead of time and store it, covered in the fridge.
 Take out of the fridge when you are ready to serve.

-We would not recommend freezing the mousse as you will loose the lightness and some of the lift.
+I do not recommend freezing Nutella mousse as you will loose the lightness and some of the lift.